Krazete/sgm/README.md

 ### Sort

-The website allows you to sort fighters alphabetically or based on fighter score, attack, health, element, or tier.
+The website allows you to sort fighters by in-game options like alphabetically or based on fighter score, element, or tier.
 The game's energy and level sorting options have not been included since they are not useful in this context.
+You can additionally sort by attack, health, offense rating, and defense rating.

 The website's sorting behavior mimics the game's sorting behavior for the most part.
 It even follows the game's `[Fire, Wind, Water, Light, Dark, Neutral]` element sort, which oddly differs the game's filter button order of `[Fire, Water, Wind, Light, Dark, Neutral]`.